lupyuen/pinephone-nuttx/README.md

 [(Source)](https://gist.github.com/lupyuen/91a37a4b54f75f7386374a30821dc1b2)

-TODO: Move this into the NuttX Touch Panel Driver for PinePhone
+TODO: Move this code into the NuttX Touch Panel Driver for PinePhone

 # Test Logs